“The first casualty of war is truth.” http://www.guardian.co.uk/notesandqueries/query/0,5753,-21510,00.html

 As carnal beings, we lie to ourselves every time we blink.

 9. Revolutionary lies: if we must endure amidst a stupefied populace trapped in a tissue of lies and crushed under pernicious tyranny, why not lie like bandits to brace ourselves and the revolutionary counter-attack?
 Promoting one evil to combat another greater: that’s a dangerous vortex to get sucked into and a difficult one to escape.
 Promoting the truth to harvest additional benefits – even at lesser efficiency – would that not be better?

 10. Scientific lies: data conflicting with the latest science dogma gets shrugged off as irrelevant, dismissed without inquiry, branded as leftover superstition or, worse yet, pseudo-science.
 As if weapon science were anything more than humanity’s latest collective fantasy … until we switch channels during the next commercial break.

 Believe it or not, the question “why” is forbidden by current science: another reason so many Learners turn their back on it (another obvious waste of talent by weapon mentality).
 No question should be forbidden to adult Learners for any reason.

 I suppose we should make a distinction between science mentality and science technology.
-The best of science mentality includes the open-minded flexibility, relentless honesty, clinical precision and rigorous methodology scientists love to brag about.
-Its worst technology produces the stink, poison, fear, pain, and overwhelming sense of helplessness and dread that we endure, the direct outcome of the rabid rivalry, closed mindedness, indifference to consequences, and lack of fellow feeling that weapon scientists promote.
+The best of science mentality includes the open-minded flexibility, relentless honesty, clinical precision and rigorous methodology that scientists love to brag about.
+Its worst technology produces the stink, poison, fear, pain, and overwhelming sense of dread helplessness that we endure, the direct outcome of the rabid rivalry, closed mindedness, indifference to consequences, and lack of fellow feeling that weapon scientists promote.